ajwdewit/WOFOST_crop_parameters/README.rst

                 - ['C.d']

 The parameter file starts with a version number that is used to identify the file structure.
 Next, the crop parameters are defined starting at the tag `CropParameters`.
-Under the CropParameters section, first all parameters that are generic for C3 and C4 crops are defined which have to do with CO_2 response on assimilation and transpiration.
-These are parameters are defined by the tags `GenericC3` and `GenericC4`.
+First all parameters that are generic for C3 and C4 crops are defined by the tags `GenericC3` and `GenericC4`.
+These parameters mainly have to do with CO_{2} response on assimilation and transpiration.
 Moreover they define two anchors `&GenericC3` and `&GenericC4` that can be used to refer to in later sections.

 Second, the parameter file defines the `EcoTypes`_.
 These can be regarded as distinct sets of crop parameters that define the properties of groups of varieties.
 The parameter definitions of EcoTypes have to be complete (all crop parameters have to be present) and they have to inherit from either GenericC3 or GenericC4 by providing a reference to the anchor.
 For example, the ecotype 'springbarley' refers to the anchor GenericC3 through the syntax '<<: *springbarley'.
-Each ecotype defines an anchor to itself that can be used to refer to.
+Each ecotype defines an anchor to itself that can be used to refer to later on.

-Finally, the parameter file defines the `varieties` for the given crop which often are called `cultivars`_.
+Finally, the parameter file defines the `varieties` for the given crop (often called `cultivars`_).
 Varieties in the parameter file inherit all parameters from one of the defined EcoTypes and redefine one or more parameters that are specific for the given variety.
 In the example above, the variety 'Spring_barley_301' inherits its parameters from the EcoType 'springbarley' while it redefines the parameters TSUM1 and TSUM2 to values specific for this